pombredanne/dosocs2-ui/README.md

   * If DOSOCS2-UI is in development mode i.e. `meteor run` or `meteor` is being used and the server is just localhost:3000, then all is well.

-  * When moving to production, it is imperative that these two below are performed
+  * When moving to production, it is imperative that the operations below are performed

     * `meteor remove msavin:mongol`
     * `meteor --production` or `meteor --run production` be used to set the production flags.
 See more in `nginx configuration` below